A Bi-variant Variational Model for Diffeomorphic Image Registration with Relaxed Jacobian Determinant Constraints: Numerical experiments

-The aim of using the penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ of the relaxation function $f(\bm{x})$ is to prevent foldings and implausible volume change.
-In this part, we are interested in the contribution of the penalty term, we analyze it by setting the parameter $ \tau_2 $ to zero or nonzero, while fixing all other optimal parameters.
-The effect of the term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ in modeling registration is assessed based on Circle-Square and Watermelon images with a resolution of $128\times128$ as well as BrainMR images with a resolution of $256\times256$.
+The purpose of introducing the penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ in the relaxation function $f(\bm{x})$ is to prevent folding and unreasonable changes in volume.
+In this subsection, we analyze the effect of the penalty term by varying the parameter $\tau_2$ between zero and non-zero values, while keeping all other optimal parameters constant.
+To evaluate the influence of the term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ on registration, we use Circle-Square and Watermelon images with a resolution of $128\times128$, as well as Brain MRI images with a resolution of $256\times256$.

-To discuss the influence of the penalty term, we first perform numerical experiments using $\tau_2=0$ and $\tau_2\neq0$ without imposing deformation correction, and then conduct the same experiments with deformation correction.
-In particular, we compare the indicator of grid folding ratio in the experiments. \Cref{phi-revised3} presents how the registration results are affected with and without using the penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$.
-It can be seen from \Cref{phi-revised3} that the local grid folding cases ($\det_{\min}(J(\bar{\bm{\varphi}}))<0$ or $\text{GPR}>0$) are presented in all three examples without imposing the deformation correction when the hyper-parameter $ \tau_2=0 $ of the function $\phi(\cdot)$ is already fixed.
-Compared with it, the grid folding ratio can be reduced or eliminated when $\tau_2\neq0 $, and the registration accuracy can be improved.
-However, the grid folding still occurs when using the penalty term in the Circle-Square example.
-As has been pointed out in \Cref{remk1}, the unsuitable choices of hyper-parameters and the unsatisfactory numerical solution technique of nonlinear equation in practice may result in $f(\bm{x}) <0$, which leads to grid folding.
-Moreover, the grid correction in \Cref{alg:DC} can be employed to generate a desirable diffeomorphic deformation.
+We investigated the impact of the penalty term $\int_{\Omega}\phi(f(\bm{x}))d\bm{x}$ on the registration results by conducting numerical experiments with $\tau_2=0$ and $\tau_2\neq0$, both with and without deformation correction.
+The results of the comparison of the grid folding ratio are shown in \Cref{phi-revised3}.
+It is evident that in all three examples without deformation correction, local grid folding cases ($\det_{\min}(J(\bar{\bm{\varphi}}))<0$ or $\text{GFR}>0$) occur when the hyper-parameter $\tau_2=0$ of the function $\phi(\cdot)$ is fixed.
+However, the grid folding ratio can be reduced or eliminated when $\tau_2\neq0 $, thus improving the accuracy of the registration.
+Nevertheless, grid folding still occurs when using the penalty term in the Circle-Square example.
+As mentioned in Remark \ref{remk1}, inappropriate choices of hyper-parameters and inadequate numerical solution techniques for the nonlinear equation in practice may result in $f(\bm{x})<0$, leading to grid folding.
+Additionally, the grid correction in \Cref{alg:DC} can be employed to generate a desirable diffeomorphic deformation.